robpieke/advent2022/README.md

 ### Day 1 - Python

 Python is such an incredible all-purpose language for programming.
 It provides so much functionality out of the box and makes it so easy to whip something together.
 This is the programming language I used for all my solutions in previous years.

+### Day 2 - Lua

+This was an easy choice.
+The problem was trivially solved using look-up tables and, to quote their own docs, "Tables are the main (in fact, the only) data structuring mechanism in Lua".

 ### Day 25 - Haskell